 I'm such a huge procrastinator, so usually I'm digging through the craft supplies looking for what's available to spontaneously come up with some brilliant card idea… for any occasion.
 Well this year, for Mother's Day I am prepared!
 But only because I wanted to make sure you weren't scrounging in your craft stash for your mom.
 MY mom is going to thank you!

 Each card will take you about 30 minutes.
-Besides your Cricut machine, you are going to need card stock and adhesive.
-Each project has it’s own tutorial included on the Make it Now page on the Cricut website, so I’m not going to give detailed instructions here.
-I will say, the cutting files for each can be used for a variety of occasions, so you can grab them now for Mom projects and use them later for something else super fun.
+In addition to your Cricut machine, you are going to need card stock and adhesive.
+Each project has it's own tutorial included on the Make it Now page on the Cricut website, so I'm not going to give detailed instructions here.
+The cutting files for each can be used for a variety of occasions, so you can grab them now for Mom projects and use them later for something else super fun.

 Let's get creative, here are some card ideas for you to create and give to Mom this Mother's Day.